devtut/generate/docs/algorithm/check-if-a-tree-is-bst-or-not.md

 ---
-metaTitle: "Check if a tree is BST or not"
+metaTitle: "Algorithm - Check if a tree is BST or not"
 description: "Algorithm to check if a given binary tree is BST, If a given input tree follows Binary search tree property or not"
 ---